Woongarrah

 Woongarrah is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Woongarrah's dwelling structure, as per the latest Census, consisted of 99.2% houses and 0.9% other dwellings.
-In comparison, Sydney metro had 55.9% houses and 44.1% other dwellings.
-Home ownership in Woongarrah was 28.0%, similar to Sydney metro's level.
-The remaining dwellings were either mortgaged (47.7%) or rented (24.3%).
+Woongarrah's dwelling structures, as per the latest Census, consisted of 99.2% houses and 0.9% other dwellings (semi-detached, apartments, 'other' dwellings).
+This contrasts with Sydney metro's 55.9% houses and 44.1% other dwellings.
+Home ownership in Woongarrah was at 28.0%, similar to Sydney metro, with mortgaged dwellings at 47.7% and rented ones at 24.3%.
 The median monthly mortgage repayment in the area was $2,167, lower than Sydney metro's average of $2,427.
-The median weekly rent figure was $510, compared to Sydney metro's $470.
+The median weekly rent figure was $510 compared to Sydney metro's $470.
 Nationally, Woongarrah's mortgage repayments were higher at $1,863 and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing